pantsu/runit_cluster/README.markdown

 ## Configuration

-Customize your `host_config.rb` file with instances of your cluster.
+Customize your `host_config.yml` file with instances of your cluster.
 You need to define credentials to each host

 1. Hostname